GeoNode/geonode/docs/devel/workshops/index.rst

     python manage.py makemigrations

-    # the above command informs you with the mogrations to be executed on the database
+    # the above command informs you with the migrations to be executed on the database

     python manage.py migrate